 Get to know your target audience: Savannah went missing in a multi-use area of villages, farmland, industrial sites and towns intersected by major road arteries.
 The local community played an important role in finding her.
 The campaign took off after my wife and I began meeting community members who welcomed us into their homes, caravans, shops and parks.
 We received many calls detailing her whereabouts and were given sage local advice about the search area.
 Our grassroots approach was supplemented by an engaged and enthusiastic online community who helped us spread the word across forums, instant messaging platforms, local media, social channels and face-to-face.

 Integrated marketing communications works: The marketing and communications sector has been through a profound evolution marked by an integrated approach to content generation and stakeholder engagement driven by the convergence of society’s media consumption across shared, earned, paid and owned channels.
 I used a mixture of tactics including paid social media, targeted media influencer relations, various poster designs, a call centre, social media platforms and face-to-face community engagement.
 Once I understood the Surrey stakeholder landscape (our core audience), I wrote tailored content ranging from a text message to a radio station’s morning show about our African dog trying to escape Surrey to a Facebook page post written in the first person (or in this case in the ‘first dog’) relating the adventures of a dog on the run.
 The community reacted well to the local content framed around a scared and helpless dog’s point of view.
 She pleaded with them to catch her if they could!
-Her Twitter handle (@savannahminpin) is now used to update the community on everything from Savannah’s recovery to lost dogs.
-We have also continued to update Savannah’s Facebook page.
+Her Twitter handle (@savannahminpin) was used to update the community on everything from Savannah’s recovery to other lost dogs.
+We discontinued Savannah’s Facebook page.

 We had one goal.
 It was measurable, clear and tangible.
 We achieved it!